Class of 2021

 - High School: Fox Chapel Area High School

 Ellen is currently conducting independent research for her senior thesis on longitudinal trends in state-level opioid policy in the Central Appalachia region.
 She also assists with sociological research through the Kellogg International Scholars Program, where she works with Professor Tamara Kay to study the diffusion of a medical tele-mentoring model.
-Additionally, Ellen and two of her peers have presented their comparative literature research, titled “Ingolstadt, Italy and the Illuminati: A Physical Foothold for the Connection between Frankenstein and Faust,” at three conferences.
+Additionally, she has presented comparative literature research at three conferences.

 - Areas of Study: Computer Science